Ever hugged a tree? No? Okay… Maybe you’ve thought about hugging a tree, or something that looked like a tree?

-There are certain stories which I might as well own up to, just for a minute of laughter.
-As such, during one very cold December night in 2002 in Oughterard, County Galway, after having been in the local pub with friends, singing along to Irish traditional music and I was feeling giddy with happiness.
-Since I don’t drink alcohol so no, this wee one here was being a good girl and stayed off the deadly poison.
+There are some stories which I might just as well say, just for a minute of laughter.
+One very cold December night in 2002 in Oughterard by Lough Corrib, County Galway, after having been in the local pub with friends for hours, singing along to Irish traditional music and feeling drunk of happiness (I don’t drink alcohol so no, this wee one here was being a good girl and staying off the deadly poison).

-I took being giddy to the next level.
-Upon leaving the pub, I started hugging trees and declaring my love for them.
-Some of the Irish people in the gang said, “They should never have allowed the Belgians to enter Ireland,” and that I “was ready for the loony bin, but hey, I don’t need to be drunk on alcohol to feel happy as Larry, and I knew that their comments were meant in a nice, jokingly way.
+Anyway, I was so happy that upon leaving the pub, I started hugging trees and declaring my love for them.
+Some of the Irish people in the gang thought out loud that “they should never have allowed the Belgians into Ireland” and that I was ready for the loony bin, but hey, I don’t need to be drunk on alcohol to feel happy as Larry, and I knew that their comments were meant in a nice, jokingly way.

-One of them in fact uttered that, “That crazy Belgian chick knew more about the Irish Celts than some of the Irish people did,” and I wholeheartedly agreed (Who am I to disagree when I am bestowed such honour?)
-I was on a high on fresh, cold Irish air, and I was hugging trees.
-Yeah, baby!
+One of them actually uttered that that crazy Belgian chick knew more about the Irish Celts than some of the Irish people there did, so that was not bad at all.
+I was on a high and hugging trees.

-Walking on, the laughter and tree hugging galore just went on, until one very wise man stepped forward, saying “Er… Billie, do you not have trees in Belgium to compare ours to them, because you are hugging telephone utility poles here!”
-The crowd of proud Irish/Munster tribesmen started roaring laughter so hard the horses whinnied “hihihihihihihi” as if they joined in the Munster men’s laughter.
+One very wise man stepped forward, saying “Er… Billie, do you not have trees in Belgium so you can compare because you are hugging a telephone utility pole right here!” to which the crowd of proud Irish/Munster tribesmen started roaring laughter so hard the horses whinnied “hihihi.”